IntelLabs/gma/README.md

 ## Step 2: download "gmaclient" source files on GMA client

-Download both folders ("GMAlib" and "client") from this repo
+Download the following two folders from this repo to the GMA client:

+    ./GMAlib
+	./client

 ## Step 3: install required libraries and tools on GMA client